amaclean2/ExperimentationPlatform/README.md

 Caching happens on experiments and segments, so when a user needs to access their variant, the request is as fast as possible.

 I changed some of the endpoints slightly from the project definition, because I felt like these were more representative places for the application logic to go, and I added a few more endpoints than required.

-APIs are documented in APIDoc.md

-### Changes

-- I moved `GET /experiments/{id}/assignment/{user_id}` to `POST /experiments/check-eligibility`.
-The new endpoint accomodates making sure the user is in the experiment as well as getting the variant.
-- I moved individual result data from `GET /experiments/{experiment_id}/results` to `GET /events/{event_id}`.
-This way individual event data is returned from the get event endpoint, and statistical data is returned from the experiments endpoint

 ### Experiment